grettke/help/help.md

 ```

 Do not preserve line-breaks when exporting instead let the destination
 format handle it as it sees fit.
-This doesn't work like I had expected and makes
+This doesn&rsquo;t work like I had expected and makes
 me wonder what I am confused about here.
 When I export to HTML text containing
 linebreaks no longer has linebreaks.
 This is what I expect.
 When I export that
 same text to a buffer though, the line breaks are included.
 Currently I use